-You might have heard this phrase repeated a few times throughout Squid Game, when players are advising one another to be more cautious or take care.
-That’s because josimhae translates to “be careful,” and is often employed when someone is placed in a precarious situation.
+You might have heard this phrase repeated a few times throughout Squid Game when players are advising one another to be more cautious or take care.
+That’s because josimhae translates to “be careful” and is often employed when someone is placed in a precarious situation.
 Simple and easy to use, this phrase is a helpful addition to any Korean learner’s toolkit — just be sure to add the polite suffix “yo” to the end so you don’t sound rude!

 8. Eotteokhae – ( 어떡해 )

-A common phrase among native Korean speakers and learners alike, eotteokhae is often used to ask others “what should I do?”
-If you watch other Korean TV shows, you’ll probably hear this phrase repeated often as an exclamation when something unfortunate or unplanned happens.
+A common phrase among native Korean speakers and learners alike, eotteokhae is often used to ask others, “What should I do?”
+If you watch other Korean TV shows, you’ll probably hear this phrase often repeated as an exclamation when something unfortunate or unplanned happens.
 Be sure not to get confused with the homophone eotteoke, which is used to ask how to do something.
-Though they sound similar, the tone of voice the speaker uses will probably clue you in to which phrase they intended to say!
+Though they sound similar, the tone of voice the speaker uses will probably clue you into which phrase they intended to say!